sinankalkan/CENG501-Spring2021/project_AydemirKurt/README.md

 # Disclaimer

 We did not write the code ourselves.
 The code belongs to [Jingru Yi](https://github.com/yijingru/ObjGuided-Instance-Segmentation).
-Code of the paper is not shared.
+Code of our selected paper[1] is not shared.
 [An improved version of the paper](https://arxiv.org/abs/2106.07159)[3] was published in IEEE Transactions on Medical Imaging.
-We used that paper's code and deleted the new parts of the paper.
+We used that paper's[3] code and deleted the newly added parts of the paper[3].

 # Contact